What are the major compliance challenges that face managers within the highways sector?

 Here’s a look at the three main areas:

 Whether it’s routine vehicles checks or ensuring the safety of specialist kit, digital tools are proving to be an invaluable compliance tool.
-Digital workforce management systems allow vehicle checks to be integrated into worker’s duties with real-time alerts and notifications.
+Mobile workforce management systems allow vehicle checks to be integrated into worker’s duties with real-time alerts and notifications.

 A system such as MyMobileWorkers can make checks a prerequisite before accessing any further job information.
 It can also require workers to provide digital images showing the condition of a vehicle or a valid safety certificate.